-Next, parents/guardians may choose to enroll with Rules 4 Life Academy Learning Center and use one of the scholarships to pay for tuition and services.
+Next, parents/guardians may choose to enroll in the Rules 4 Life Academy Learning Program and use one of the scholarships to pay for tuition and services.
 The Autism scholarship award is currently $31,500 per academic year, and parents must re-apply each year.
 The Jon Peterson Special Needs Scholarship varies for services outlined on the student's IEP.

 How And When To Apply

 Re- WellnessCenter, Inc. is a registered scholarship provider and provides IEP-based services in accordance with the guidelines of the Ohio Department of Education Autism Scholarship and Jon Peterson Special Needs Scholarship Programs.